Under Armour All-America Game Roster 2019: List of Recruits and Top Prospects

 Thibodeaux is the No. 1 recruit at the defensive end position, according to ESPN, and he has committed to play at Oregon next season.

-Thibodeaux is a 6'5", 234-pound pass rusher who was recruited by Alabama, Clemson, Florida, Michigan, and Oklahoma in addition to several other top programs.
+Thibodeaux is a 6'5", 234-pound pass-rusher who was recruited by Alabama, Clemson, Florida, Michigan, and Oklahoma in addition to several other top programs.

 He has the kind of length and reach that should allow him to be a force on an every-game basis, in addition to a quick first step and excellent body control.

-He has good form as a wrap-up tackler and he has a chance to become a dominant player at the college level if he can add more strength.
+He has good form as a wrap-up tackler, and he has a chance to become a dominant player at the college level if he can add more strength.
 That is quite likely once he is fully involved in Oregon's program.

 RB John Emery, Destrehan, Louisiana

-Emery is the top-rated recruit at the running back slot, and he has signed with LSU and will undoubtedly play a key role with the Tigers.
+Emery is the top-rated recruit at the running back slot, and he has signed with LSU and will play a key role with the Tigers.

 Emery is a 5'11", 202-pound star who was also recruited by Alabama, Georgia, Michigan, Texas and USC.
 Emery has explosive speed and the kind of moves to make tacklers miss.
 He is especially proficient at being productive when he is in tight spaces.